loader image

 The 2024 Affordable Homes Act established protected-use ADU rights in Massachusetts.
 One ADU may be permitted by right in single-family residential zoning districts — no special permit, variance, or discretionary approval required.
 Owner occupancy of either the ADU or the principal dwelling cannot be required as a condition.
 Detached ADUs are explicitly contemplated under the law.

-Municipalities retain authority over setbacks, maximum unit size, and design standards within those bounds.
+There is a 900 sq ft / 50% size limit is set by state law and cannot be reduced by municipalities for by-right ADUs.
+Towns retain authority over setbacks, dimensional requirements, and design standards within the state framework.
 Size limits vary by community — reviewing the local zoning ordinance for the target property is the practical starting point before design work begins.

 Building Code & Structural Review in Massachusetts